dokelung/script-king/README.md

 There are 3 types of token.

-`fix`:  this token just represents a constant string, it is usually used to represent a directory name.
+`fix`:  this token just represents a constant string, it is usually used to represent a directory name.<br >
-`iter`: this token represents the files names in a specified directory.
+`iter`: this token represents the files names in a specified directory.<br >
 `num`:  this token represents numbers from the specifed range.

 #### Value